Cannabigerol (CBG) Isolate

 Using CBG in conjunction with other cannabinoids results in a phenomenon known as the entourage effect.
 This is where cannabinoids combine and enhance one another’s effectiveness.
 Depending on the ingredients they are used in conjunction with, the combinations listed above are capable of producing a wide range of synergistic effects.

 While CBG and CBD share many commonalities, they are also very different.
 In terms of likeness, both CBG and CBD are non-psychoactive cannabinoids.
 This means they can be ingested without producing a psychoactive effect.
 However, CBG and CBD differ in the way they interact with the endocannabinoid system.

 CBD interacts with the endocannabinoid system indirectly and tends to steer clear of cannabinoid receptors, whereas CBG behaves more like THC in that it binds directly to our CB1 and CB2 receptors.
-This difference means that CBG could possibly be more beneficial in areas where CBD was once thought to reign supreme.

 On a more subjective level, many people have reported enjoying the combination of CBG and CBD rather than CBG by itself.
 That is likely due to the aforementioned entourage effect, where both cannabinoids complement one another’s properties.
-In this case, some have reported that the increased alertness they experienced with CBG minimized the drowsiness they encountered with CBD.

 CBG and THC